-The United States: Carbon and helium ion treatment planning, BNCT planning, the Microdosimetric Kinetic Model and ablation therapy are not available in the United States for regulatory reasons.
-These features are controlled by licenses and these licenses (rayCarbonPhysics, rayHeliumPhysics, rayBoron, rayMKM and rayAblation) are not available in the United States.
+The United States: Carbon and helium ion treatment planning, BNCT planning and the Microdosimetric Kinetic Model are not available in the United States for regulatory reasons.
+These features are controlled by licenses and these licenses (rayCarbonPhysics, rayHeliumPhysics, rayBoron and rayMKM) are not available in the United States.
 In the United States, machine learning models for dose prediction must be cleared by the FDA prior to clinical use.
+In the United States, RayStation is not intended for plan adaptations performed within one patient session, also referred to as online adaptive planning.
+Treatment machine OXRAY is not supported in the United States.